NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Spell Effects/Spell Effect_ Shields of the Spirit (Security).md

 Granted by [[Feats/Security|Security]]

-You grant an ally a +1 status bonus to AC.
+You gain a +1 status bonus to AC.

 * * *

 Granted by [[Feats/Greater Security|Greater Security]]

-If your shield is raised, the ally with the companion shield gets the same bonus to AC your shield grants.
+If the champion's shield is raised, you gain the same bonus to AC their shield grants.

 *Source: Pathfinder Player Core 2*
 *ORC*